Dre Campbell Farm

 It’s also essential to remove weeds that can harbor insects.
 Some insects help spread early blight spores.

-Weeds can be removed with a hoe or manually pulled up, or an organic herbicide can be used to kill them.
+Weeds can be removed with a hoe, manually pulled up, or an organic herbicide can be used to kill them.

 12. Arber Bio Protectant

-This product may be the perfect solution if you are looking for a natural early blight fungicide.
+This product may be the ideal solution if you are seeking a natural early blight fungicide.
 Arber Bio Protectant can help keep your plants healthy and is especially effective against early blight.

 And unlike other commercial sprays or treatments, it is completely safe for plants, people, and the environment.